NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Conclusions

-We introduced NORi, a parameterization of oceanic surface boundary layer turbulence formulated with neural ODEs where neural networks augment a simple physical closure.
-Some important overarching themes guided the development, iteration, and calibration of NORi.
-We recognized that to overcome the triple conundrum of high numerical stability, fast model inference, and relatively cheap training, the neural networks, as highly expressive as they are, must be constrained by our physical understanding of the vertical mixing process.
-With many more free parameters and training data than what we attempted, using a purely neural network approach may yield higher model accuracy and generalization.
-However, the computational cost of generating the training data and performing inference renders this approach unrealistic.
-It is well understood that incorporating physical knowledge into model design drastically reduces the amount of data required and the size of the model~\cite{goyal_inductive_2022}.
-Through numerous experiments, we designed a physical closure that is ``simple but not any simpler''.
-Layered on top of it are highly expressive neural networks that capture more complicated processes, where good representations have eluded traditional parameterizations for decades.
-Specifically, in the context of NORi, we used neural networks to capture nonlocal entrainment fluxes which are missing from the local eddy-diffusivity closure.
+We introduced NORi, a parameterization of oceanic surface BL turbulence formulated with neural ODEs where neural networks augment a simple physical closure.
+To overcome the triple conundrum of high numerical stability, fast model inference, and relatively cheap training, the neural networks, as expressive as they are, must be constrained by our physical understanding of the vertical mixing process.
+Incorporating physical knowledge into model design drastically reduces the amount of data required and the size of the model~\cite{goyal_inductive_2022}, allowing us to arrive at a physical closure that is ``simple but not any simpler''.
+Layered on top of this closure are highly expressive neural networks that capture more complicated processes, i.e., the nonlocal entrainment fluxes that are missing from the local eddy-diffusivity closure and whose accurate representations have eluded traditional parameterizations for decades.
+With this approach, NORi outperforms physics-based closures while preserving physical principles that are well understood, suggesting that it is worthwhile to augment traditional parameterizations with neural networks rather than replace them with neural networks altogether.